Commercial and Residential Evictions in California in the time of COVID-19 (Part 2 of 3) Updated as of: August 13, 2020

 Part 1 of this three-part article, which addresses Governor Newsom’s statewide eviction moratorium in California, can be found here.

 City of San Diego Eviction Moratorium

 On March 25, 2020, the City of San Diego adopted its own temporary eviction ban when the San Diego City Council unanimously adopted Ordinance No. O-21177.
-The Ordinance not only halts both residential and commercial evictions through May 31, 2020, but also provides affected tenants with approximately six months to repay any unpaid rent as a result of the Coronavirus pandemic.
+The Ordinance not only halted both residential and commercial evictions through May 31, 2020, but also provided affected tenants with approximately six months to repay any unpaid rent as a result of the Coronavirus pandemic.

 Like the California Order, tenants must meet specific benchmarks in order to receive the protections of the City’s Ordinance.
 If a commercial or residential tenant does not meet these specific benchmarks, the tenant will not be protected under the City of San Diego Ordinance and a landlord will be permitted to immediately pursue any applicable rent enforcement or eviction actions, to the extent permitted by law.
 Tenants must satisfy all of the following criteria: